Hattie Carnegie

-Hattie Carnegie (March 15, 1886 - February 22, 1956) was a fashion entrepreneur based in New York City from the 1920s to the 1950s.
+Hattie Carnegie (March 15, 1886 – February 22, 1956) was a fashion entrepreneur based in New York City from the 1920s to the 1950s.
 She was born in Vienna, Austria-Hungary, as Henrietta Kanengeiser.
 By her early 20s, she had taken the surname Carnegie as an homage to Andrew Carnegie, the richest person in the United States at the time.

 Early life and career

-Born to a poor Jewish family, she was the second of seven children born to Hannah (née Kranczer) and Isaac Kanengeiser.
+Born to a poor Jewish family, she was the second of seven children born to Hannah and Isaac Kanengeiser.
 When she was a young girl, her family immigrated to the United States, settling on the Lower East Side of Manhattan.
 She attended public school until her father died in 1902.
 In order to help support her family, she took a job as a messenger at Macy's at age 13.
 At age 15, she modeled and trimmed hats at a millinery manufacturer.